Tour Length

 2Where should I go on a 4-day safari in Kenya?

-“A wide range of accommodation is available in most of Kenya’s more popular parks and reserves for your 4-day safari.
+“A wide range of accommodations is available in most of Kenya’s more popular parks and reserves for your 4-day safari.
 Lodging comes in different price brackets and styles.
-Budget accommodation is usually located just outside the parks and reserves.
+Budget accommodations are usually located just outside the parks and reserves.
 No-frills mid-range lodges offer a bit more comfort and can be found in better locations.
-Some of the accommodation is in proper hotels offering all the mod cons you could expect in a city, while others keep it deliberately simple.
+Some of the accommodations are in proper hotels offering all the mod cons you could expect in a city, while others keep it deliberately simple.
 Tented camps are very popular.
 These have standing beds and en suite bathrooms, so don’t think you’ll be roughing it.
-The luxury lodges differentiate themselves with classy décor, great food and personalized service.
+The luxury lodges differentiate themselves with classy decor, great food and personalized service.
 You might even get your own butler.
 Another option is to go back to basics and book a camping safari in Kenya.
 The operators are well equipped to make the experience very comfortable, and the campsites are usually in great locations close to the action inside the parks.”

 4What is the best time of the year for a trip in Kenya?

-“The best time of the year for a safari in Kenya is in the Dry season, which runs from late June to October.
-At this time the grass is short and thirsty animals congregate around water sources.
+“The best time of the year for a safari in Kenya is in the Dry season, which runs from June to October.
+At this time the grass is short, and thirsty animals gather around water sources.
 It gets better as the season progresses.
 To catch the wildebeest migration, you should aim to be in the Masai Mara between August and October.
 The spectacular crossings of the Mara River take place in or around August, but the exact timing depends on the rains.
-Although the Dry season is most productive in terms of wildlife viewing, the Wet-season months from November to March are lovely too.
+Although the Dry season is most productive in terms of wildlife viewing, some of the Wet season months (November to February) can be lovely too.
 Everything is lush and green, and there are fewer visitors around.
-You might get better deals too. ”
+You might get better deals too.”

 › More about the best time to visit Kenya 5Is it likely that I will see all of the Big Five?